bbdsoftware/eks-bootstrap/README.md

 ---
 **NOTE**

-Once this is compelted please see  [Part 2 setting up CI](https://github.com/bbdsoftware/eks-jenkins-ci) for setting up ci based on jenkins operator
+Once this is completed please see  [Part 2 setting up CI](https://github.com/bbdsoftware/eks-jenkins-ci) for setting up ci based on jenkins operator

 ---